mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

 3. Relationships

-   - product table has a foreign key: department_id (FK) to link it to the department table
+   - product table has a foreign key: department_id (FK) to relate it to the department table

      ```mysql
      ALTER TABLE product